khentpacaldo1/ProGuin/README.md

 # ProGuien 🐧

-ProGuien is a productivity system inspired by the image of a penguinsteadily moving toward a mountain — slow, consistent, and unstoppable.
+ProGuien is a productivity system inspired by the image of a penguin steadily moving toward a mountain — slow, consistent, and unstoppable.

 This is not just a todo-list app.

 ProGuien is a growing experiment that combines ideas from multiple productivity philosophies and books, starting from a simple CLI-basedfoundation and evolving step by step.

 The goal is to build a system that:
 - encourages consistency over motivation